TimOgden/MusicNote-CNN/README.md

-## Things to add:
+## Things to do:

+- saving spectrogram, and cropping (save for preprocessing?)

+- create all training data

+# Things completed:

 - ~~search_google checks if directory exists before downloading~~

-- make matplotlib fullscreen by default
+- ~~make matplotlib fullscreen by default~~

-- make matplot close automatically after several seconds
+- ~~make matplot close automatically after several seconds~~

-- re-instate spectrogram creation (should be simple enough, just gotta check past commits)
+- ~~re-instate spectrogram creation (should be simple enough, just gotta check past commits)~~

 - ~~fix while/for loop skipping~~

-- think about removing some of the types of chords possible.
+- ~~think about removing some of the types of chords possible.
 I don't even know how to do extended or augmented chords.
-Also, with how we set our system up, adding them in later is very easy.
+Also, with how we set our system up, adding them in later is very easy.~~